 - Water Usage.
 Your usage is measured in Ccf (1 Ccf equals one hundred cubic feet, or 748 gallons)

-- CARW Funding.
-The California Alternate Rate for Water (CARW) is an assistance program for low-income customers.
+- CAP Funding.
+The Customer Assistance Program (CAP) is an assistance program for low-income customers.
 The surcharge pays for the CPUC program.
 To find out if you are eligible for assistance, call the CARW hotline at (866) 360-2279.

 - WRAM/MCBA.
 Water Revenue Adjustment Mechanism/Modified Cost Balancing Account (WRAM/MCBA) is an annual balancing mechanism to ensure customers pay only CPUC-approved revenue levels, offset by actual water supply costs.
 The WRAM tracks the difference between adopted and actual quantity revenues.
 The MCBA tracks the difference between adopted and actual costs for purchases water, purchases power, and pump taxes.
 The WRAM/MCBA becomes a credit if there was an over-collection during the previous year.
 It becomes a surcharge if there was an under-collection.